kkolarov/sophy/README.md

   }
 }
 ```

-You make appointments in your Google calendars using `GOOGLE_SOPHY_ACCESS_TOKEN` token.
-You can generate it as you run the script `quickstart.js` located at the top level of the project structure.
+- `GOOGLE_SOPHY_ACCESS_TOKEN` token - This token helps you to make reservation in your Google calendars.
+You can generate it by running the script `quickstart.js`.

-Sophy understands the user's response using Wit's bot engine.
-You can find the authorization token in the settings section.
-You have to copy and paste it in the `WIT_ACCESS_TOKEN` property.
+- `WIT_ACCESS_TOKEN` token - This token helps you to access your bot model through Wit.
+You can find it out by visiting the `Settings` section in your Wit account.

-The last property you have to configure is `FACEBOOK_APP_SECRET`.
-You can find it out by visiting the dashboard section in the facebook app.
+- `FACEBOOK_APP_SECRET` token - You can find it out by visiting the `Dashboard` section in your facebook app.

 ## Usage